tdilauro/Simplified-wiki/Elasticsearch.md

 This is necessary because ElasticSearch won't use a text field in filter context -- it has to be a keyword field.
 That's bad news for a field like `series`.
 We want to use `series` in query context, so that if someone searches for `babysitters club` we can find books in the series they're clearly looking for.
 But we also want to use `series` in a filter context, so we can build a list of _only_ the books in the `Baby-Sitters Club` series, excluding unrelated books that mention babysitters or clubs in their descriptions.

 `filterable_text` lets us have it both ways.
-We set up `series` as a `filterable_text`, and `Baby-Sitters Club` gets indexed three different ways so it can be used in a query context, like a `basic_text`.
+We set up `series` as a `filterable_text`, and `Baby-Sitters Club` gets indexed as three different text fields which can be used in a query context, just as a `basic_text` would be.
 But it _also_ gets indexed as-is, as a `keyword`, so it can be used in a filter context for filtering and sorting.

 ### `sort_author_keyword`

 This is a slight variant on `icu_collation_keyword` which we use for the `sort_author` field when we're sorting a list of books alphabetically by author.
-The only difference is that we want some regular expressions to be applied `sort_author` before it's indexed.
+The only difference is that we want some regular expressions to be applied to `sort_author` before it's indexed.
 The normal `icu_collation_keyword` type doesn't allow us to do this, so we kind of had to reinvent that data type and also mix in this feature.

 To do this, we created a custom analyzer called `en_sort_author_analyzer`.

 ## Custom analyzers

 Above I mentioned three 'custom analyzers'.
-The `basic_text` and `filterable_text` data types make use of `en_analyzer` and `en_minimal_analyzer`.
+The `basic_text` and `filterable_text` data types make use of `en_default_text_analyzer`, `en_minimal_analyzer`, and `en_with_stopwords_analyzer`.
 The `sort_author_keyword` data type makes use of `en_sort_author_analyzer`.
 I'll discuss these custom analyzers in detail now.

 * `tokenizer`: The name of an algorithm for turning a string into a series of tokens.
 We normally use the `standard` tokenizer, which basically splits on whitespace, turning `"Law of the Mountain Man"` into `["Law", "of", "the", "Mountain", "Man"]`.
 The only other tokenizer we use is `keyword`, which doesn't do anything -- the string is used as-is.
 * `char_filter`: A chain of simple transformations -- each no more complicated than a regular expression -- to apply to the text before it's tokenized.
 * `filter`: A chain of transformations to apply to each token, _after_ tokenization.

-### `en_analyzer`
+### `en_default_text_analyzer`

 * For `tokenizer` we use `standard`.
+* We provide two `char_filter`s:
-* We provide one `char_filter`.
-It's called `html_strip`, and it removes HTML (such as the <p> tags in the `description` of the sample book document).
+    * `html_strip` is a standard filter that removes HTML, such as the <p> tags in the `description` of the sample book document.
+    * `remove_apostrophes` is a custom filter that uses a regular expression to strip apostrophes.
 * For `filter` we choose four transformations:
     * `lowercase` converts all tokens to lowercase.
     * `asciifolding` converts accented characters to their ASCII equivalents.
-    * `en_stop_filter` removes English stopwords like "the".
+    * `english_stop` removes English stopwords like "the".
-    * Our custom `en_stem_filter` configures Elasticsearch's [stemmer token filter](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-stemmer-tokenfilter.html) to perform stemming of English words.
-So "talking" would become "talk", "loved" would become "love", and so on.
+    * Our custom `english_stemmer` filter configures Elasticsearch's [stemmer token filter](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-stemmer-tokenfilter.html) to perform stemming of English words.
+So "talking" becomes "talk", "loved" becomes "love", and so on.

 Once everything is done, `Law of the Mountain Man` has become `["law", "mountain", "man"]`.

 ### `en_minimal_analyzer`

-This analyzer is the same as `en_analyzer` except for the final `filter` in the chain.
-Instead of `en_stem_filter`, we use a second custom filter, `en_stem_minimal_filter`.
+This analyzer is the same as `en_default_text_analyzer` except for the final `filter` in the chain.
+Instead of `english_stemmer`, we use a second custom filter, `minimal_english_stemmer`.

 These two filters are almost exactly the same.
-They're both the Elasticsearch [stemmer token filter](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-stemmer-tokenfilter.html), but `en_stem_minimal_filter` is configured with a less aggressive English stemmer.
+They're both the Elasticsearch [stemmer token filter](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-stemmer-tokenfilter.html), but `minimal_english_stemmer` is configured to stem less aggressively.

+### `en_with_stopwords_analyzer`

+This analyzer is the same as `en_minimal_analyzer`, with one difference: it doesn't have the `english_stop` filter.
+Stopwords are preserved.

+This analyzer will turn `Law of the Mountain Man` into `["law", "of", "the", "mountain", "man"]`.

+This is useful for handling queries that contain a lot of stopwords.
+If you search for `law of the`, the other analyzers will turn your query into ["law"] and think you want a bunch of law books.
+This analyzer will turn your query into `["law", "of", "the"]`, giving you a better chance of finding the book you're looking for.

 ### `en_sort_author_analyzer`

 This one's a little complicated.
 We'd really like to define `sort_author` as a standard `icu_collation_keyword` data type and call it a day.
-Unfortunately, we need one little feature that `icu_collation_keyword` doesn't support: the ability to specify a custom list of `char_filter`.
+Unfortunately, we need one little feature that `icu_collation_keyword` doesn't support: the ability to specify a custom list of `char_filter`s.

 So we need to define a custom analyzer, `en_sort_author_analyzer`.
 It looks like this: